 Attend the Graduate and Professional Student Council (GPSC) orientation on Wednesday, August 21.
 Students who select this option will be able to register within 1 business day of attending.

-Complete requirements online (available starting in June).
+Complete requirements online.
 Students who select this option will be able to register within 2 business days of completing these items.

-Document Review e-forms (cannot be completed until after you have entered the United States)
+Document Review e-forms in UA International (cannot be completed until after you have entered the United States)

 If you have on-campus employment, such as a student worker position or graduate assistantship, follow these steps to apply for a Social Security card and get ready to work.
 If you do not have on-campus employment but are receiving a cash scholarship, you may be eligible to apply for an Individual Taxpayer Identification Number (ITIN) instead.